mcustiel/104/README.md

 Simple implementation of CommandBus and QueryBus that just works.

 The CommandBus and QueryBus usage is very similar.
-The main difference is that the commands don't return a value and the query returns an optional one.
+The main difference is that the commands don't return a value and the queries return an optional one.

 ## Example